thecoshman/thecoshman.github.com/_posts/rest/2013-10-01-WhatIsRE-S-T.markdown

 With out data transfer, not much exciting is going to happen.
 What form this transfer takes does not really matter (carrier pigeons would be a bit slow perhaps).

-However, the usual transport choice for REST is HTTP, which has a builtin caching mechanisms (I know, I promised not to dive into HTTP).
+However, the usual transport choice for REST is HTTP, which has a built-in caching mechanisms (I know, I promised not to dive into HTTP).
-When a server responds to a 'GET' request with a resource there can (hint - will almost always) also be some meta-data; one peice of this meta-data will tell the client for how long it should cache this resource.
+When a server responds to a 'GET' request with a resource there can (hint - will almost always) also be some meta-data; one piece of this meta-data will tell the client for how long it should cache this resource.
 If clients respect this properly, it can really help reduce server load, and thus response times for clients.

 There are of course some resources that cannot so readily be cached.